Chair of Judges

 Emma Jenkins MW

 Emma Jenkins MW abandoned her university training in anatomy and structural biology for a more sociable career in wine.
-Working for seven years in fine wine retail, during which she studied winemaking and viticulture, in 2011 Jenkins became New Zealand’s ninth MW, writing her dissertation on whether there is a case for sub-regional Marlborough Sauvignon Blanc.
+She's worked in fine wine retail, studied

 After working for over 30 years for Air New Zealand as a Flight Attendant, Inflight Service Director and Wine Consultant, Jim and his wife now own and operate The Gates Country Lodge; a boutique luxury lodge situated in New Zealand's South Island.
 As part of Jim's passion for wine he was involved in the creation of the Air New Zealand Wine Club and was responsible for the development and structure of the Flight Attendant Wine Education Programme.